Julien-R44/pino-loki/README.md

-  -l, --labels <label>           Additional labels to be added to all Loki logs -a, --convertArrays            If true, arrays will be converted to objects -pl, --propsLabels <labels>    Fields in log line to convert to Loki labels (comma separated values) --no-stdout                    Disable output to stdout -h, --help                     display help for command
+  -l, --labels <label>           Additional labels to be added to all Loki logs -a, --convertArrays            If true, arrays will be converted to objects -pl, --propsLabels <labels>    Fields in log line to convert to Loki labels (comma separated values) --structuredMetaKey <key>      Key in the pino log object that contains structured metadata --no-stdout                    Disable output to stdout -h, --help                     display help for command
 ```